brodyholt/Danish-Reinsurance-Tempered-Stable-Loss-Modeling/README.md

 ### **POT/GPD as a comparative benchmark.**
 Fit generalized Pareto distribution using stability-plot threshold selection, yielding a more rigorous heavy-tail benchmark.

-### **Alpha-stable as a comparative benchmark.**
-It may also be worthwhile to fit a classical alpha-stable model as this provides another heavy-tail benchmark.

 ### **Reinsurance layer pricing.**
 Complete the pricing analysis across a full tower of excess-of-loss layers, translating distributional findings into a reinsurance pricing workflow.